Core Values that Tennis Teaches

 3. HONESTY: Tennis is one of the only sports where the players make calls on each other’s shots.
 Can you imagine a Little League game where the batter calls the balls and strikes?
 Although this huge responsibility in the hands of immature competitors can and has caused problems, no other sport allows for the development of honesty like tennis does.

-Parents and coaches can facilitate the development of this core value if they seek out opportunities to compliment players when the players get it right.
+Parents and coaches can facilitate the development of this core value by seeking out opportunities to compliment players when they get it right.

-I know many competitive junior players are mature beyond their peers in this area simply because they have had more chances to practice these skills than non-tennis players.
+I know many competitive junior players are more mature than their peers in this area simply because they have had more opportunities to practice these skills than non-tennis players.
 Parents should view these episodes as opportunities and resist the urge to get involved and “save” the child.

 5. INTEGRITY: More than any other sport, tennis has the potential for “retaliatory” calls because it allows for your opponent to make calls that directly affect you.
 There will be times when people get cheated, whether on purpose or by honest mistake.
-How a player reacts to these times offers the player a chance to test and prove their integrity.
+How a player reacts in these times offers them a chance to test and prove their integrity.

 Will they get even, or will they do the right thing despite the opponent’s actions?
-Refusing to retaliate will teach players that they should avoid situational ethics by refusing to get even “because he did it to me first”.
+Refusing to retaliate will teach players to avoid situational ethics by not getting even “because he did it to me first”.

-Players that succeed in this area can have a profound sense of satisfaction even if they lose the match, but only if a coach or parent is dedicated to looking for and rewarding their successes in this area.
+Players who succeed in this area can have a profound sense of satisfaction, even if they lose the match, provided a coach or parent is dedicated to seeking out and rewarding their successes.

 6. COMMITMENT: Reaching the highest level of tennis requires a great deal of commitment on the player’s part.
-The lessons of self-discipline and delayed gratification are great life lessons that will surely serve the player later in life.
+The lessons of self-discipline and delayed gratification are valuable and will surely serve the player later in life.

 Even within a player’s game, they will need to make decisions to try new techniques that may hurt them in the short run.
 Commitment to these new techniques is critical for future tennis success and teaches a valuable life lesson that players will surely benefit from as adults.